Differential calculus on Hopf--Galois extension via the Durdevi\'c braiding: Introduction

 While complete differential calculi provide a powerful and geometrically rich theory, their construction requires substantial higher--order data and strong regularity assumptions.
 In many situations, however, one is primarily interested in first--order structures and in the behaviour of connection forms and vertical maps.
 This motivates the search for weaker frameworks that retain the essential braided and descent properties while avoiding the full complexity of complete calculi.

-The purpose of this paper is to introduce and study a class of first--order differential calculi on principal comodule algebras that are generated by the Đurđević braiding and a chosen vertical ideal.
-More precisely, given a principal right $H$--comodule algebra $A$ with a strong connection and a right ideal $I_H\subset H^+= \ker \varepsilon$, we consider differential calculi whose defining relations are generated by the image of the associated universal connection $1$--form and closed under the action of the Đurđević braiding.
-We refer to such calculi as \emph{$\sigma$--generated}, where $\sigma$ denotes here the Đurđević braiding.
+The purpose of this paper is to introduce and study a class of first--order differential calculi on principal comodule algebras that are generated by the Durdević braiding and a chosen vertical ideal.
+More precisely, given a principal right $H$--comodule algebra $A$ with a strong connection and a right ideal $I_H\subseteq H^+= \ker \varepsilon$, we consider differential calculi whose defining relations are generated by the image of the associated universal connection $1$--form and closed under the action of the Durdević braiding.
+We refer to such calculi as \emph{$\sigma$--generated}, where $\sigma$ denotes here the Durdević braiding.

 The notion of $\sigma$--generation isolates a minimal first--order structure underlying the vertical geometry of Hopf--Galois extensions.
 It ensures that connection $1$--forms and vertical maps descend from the universal calculus to the quotient calculus and are compatible with the intrinsic braided symmetry (parallel treatment can be found in \cite{del2025dhurdjevic}, Lemma 4.7).
 At the same time, no horizontal--vertical decomposition or higher--order compatibility is imposed.
+Moreover, the resulting construction admits a natural functorial formulation with respect to morphisms of principal right $H$--comodule algebras compatible with the underlying braided geometric data.

 The main results of this paper may be summarized as follows.
-First, we show that on any principal comodule algebra, and for any fixed right ideal $I_H\subset H^+$, there exists a $\sigma$--generated differential calculus.
+First, we show that on any principal comodule algebra, and for any fixed right ideal $I_H\subseteq H^+$, there exists a $\sigma$--generated differential calculus.
 This provides a systematic method for constructing braided-compatible first--order calculi from strong connections.
-Second, we analyse several necessary conditions for $\sigma$--generation and identify obstructions that rule out this property for general covariant calculi.
-Third, we establish that for $\sigma$--generated calculi, universal connection $1$--forms and vertical maps descend to the quotient calculus and are compatible with the Đurđević braiding.
-We also clarify the precise relationship between $\sigma$--generated calculi and complete differential calculi in the sense of Đurđević.
+We further show that universal vertical maps and connection $1$--forms descend naturally to the associated quotient calculi under suitable compatibility conditions.
+In addition, we develop a functorial framework for $\sigma$--generated calculi and establish a universal factorization property for the resulting quotient calculi.
+Finally, we present explicit examples arising from quantum projective spaces and quantum lens spaces, showing that $\sigma$--generated calculi naturally appear in important classes of quantum principal bundles.

 Our approach differs from the complete calculus framework in that we work exclusively at the level of first--order forms and formulate all conditions in terms of the universal calculus, strong connections, and the induced braiding.
 This allows us to treat arbitrary principal comodule algebras and to describe explicitly the defining relations of the resulting calculi.
 From this perspective, $\sigma$--generated calculi may be viewed as first--order approximations of the complete calculus formalism, retaining its essential braided and descent properties while remaining applicable in greater generality.